mkdocstrings/griffe/README.md

   New: keyword-only
 ```

-See [the API breakage section](https://mkdocstrings.github.io/griffe/checking/) for more examples.
+See the [Checking chapter](https://mkdocstrings.github.io/griffe/guide/users/checking/) for more examples.

 **With Python**, loading a package: